learn-co-students/javascript-this-code-along-v-000/README.md

 The first one should give us the message *"Grilled Cheese.
 Order up!"*.
 The second should yield *"Peanut Butter & Jelly for Terry, Tom and Tabitha.
 Enjoy!"*

-In this case, we used `apply` for the second one, but that could just as easily been `call`.
+In this case, we used `apply` for the second one, but that could just as easily have been `call`.
 Because the function is not set up to take any specific arguments, we can just use an array of values as the second argument to `apply` or `call` and it will be picked up by the `arguments` object within the function body.

 #### Borrowing Functions With call() and apply()